All Episodes

 Right.

-But I was very surprised to see him choose to delete you know 110 episodes total and to apologize like that.
+But I was very surprised to see him choose to delete, you know, 110 episodes total and to apologize like that.

-I have always been a fan of Joe, and so I haven't like lost hope.
+I have always been a fan of Joe.

-I'm not canceling, I'm not trying to talk shit or anything, but I just can't wrap my head around why.
+I'm not trying to talk shit or anything, but I just can't wrap my head around why.

 Like, what's the deal?

-I mean, even if he did, he wouldn't he'd be able to go to Rumble, apparently for a lot of right, and um so he must just have been genuinely sorry.
+I mean, even if he did, he would be able to go to Rumble, apparently, for a while.

 Which one?

-Which that's the word.
+That's the word.

-Now I gotta take it off YouTube.
+Now I got taken off YouTube.

-I mean, you ask a question.
+I mean, you asked a question.

-That does a dare walk across this line.
+Walk across this line.

-I mean, look, I'm the thing is we're talking about a word, I'm not talking about people.
+I mean, look, the thing is, we're talking about a word.

-Um, once once you hear I remember one occasion where I was just repeating something that was on a video that we were playing on um uh the podcast way back in like 2012 or something, and when I heard myself saying it over and over again, even though I'm just saying what the guy is saying on the video and sort of laughing about it, I thought, man, that word sounds ugly coming out of my mouth.
+And when I heard myself saying it over and over again, even though I'm just saying what the guy is saying on the video and sort of laughing about it, I thought, man, that word sounds ugly coming out of my mouth.

-And and uh yeah, you know, at the same time, he's got a little bit more responsibility than I did as far as like you know, like he can influence the culture, and and you know, he could have just said what Trump said.
+And yeah, you know, at the same time, he's got a little bit more responsibility than I did as far as like, you know, like he can influence the culture.

 There's other things to worry about.